Episcopal Diocese of Florida: History

 Following Bishop Jecko's "retirement", the Right Reverend Samuel Johnson Howard was elected the eighth Bishop of the Diocese of Florida in 2004.
 Bishop Howard guided the diocese through the period of controversy resulting from the 2003 ordination of Bishop Robinson and the 2006 election of Katharine Jefferts Schori as Presiding Bishop of the Episcopal Church in the United States.
 Half a dozen parishes in the Diocese of Florida voted to withdraw from the Episcopal Church and affiliate with an Anglican coalition in North America.
 Bishop Howard took a hard line against those congregations and their rectors.
 When they refused to return to the Episcopal Church, the diocese filed suit to evict them from their church property, which was held in the name of the Diocese of Florida.
 Notice was given to the clergy involved that they would be defrocked.
 The Diocese of Florida has been a leader in the efforts to rebuild in Mississippi following 2005’s Hurricane Katrina.
 The diocese sent 53 mission teams comprising 300 volunteers and nearly $1 million in materials to St. Patrick's Church and its parishioners in Long Beach, Mississippi.
 A partnership was formed between the diocese and the organization, Prisoners of Christ which addresses the pastoral needs of incarcerated and released prisoners.
-Bishop Howard has announced that he will retire before the end of 2023.
+Bishop Howard announced that he would retire before the end of 2023.

-In May 2022, the Reverend Charlie Holt was elected to succeed Howard.
-A formal objection has been made to his election because of irregularities and is being adjudicated through the national church processes.
-Some Episcopalians are also urging other dioceses to withhold their consent to the election because of Holt's past comments about Black people and views about LGBTQ+ people.
-Holt has responded saying he regrets that his past comments are proving a barrier to reconciliaton, they were taken out of context, and do not represent his views.
-He also has reiterated his commitment to upholding church polity and permitting same-sex marriages and the ordination of LGBTQ+ individuals.
-If his election is sustained and receives a sufficient number of diocesan consents he will be consecrated in early 2023 and serve as bishop coadjutor until Howard's retirement in late 2023.